petergriuffin123/lemonware/lemonpresident/README.txt

 Official SHA256 hash for the obfuscated LemonPresident build: c8f2cc4862975b405c1ecf43f4a1dff63304ec8f09e850b6f1a7496112109e83
 Official SHA256 hash for the obfuscated LemonPresident build before I signed it: 6ece8313f1442058e473bc998ee9dbadabe47320e90835c21f8528265c0e71a9

+You should probably use the new version rather than old, since it's much more secure

 Inject LemonPresident into any python script ✅